 Due to the nature of RTI/C's programs, all students begin and progress through the program as a cohort group.
 All programs are completed as a whole, not individual classes.
-Transfer hours are; however, used in the calculation of SAP.
+Transfer hours are; however, used in the calculation of SAP and are counted both in the hours attempted and the hours completed.
+Because of the cohort nature of the programs, RTI/C does not allow incomplete grades.
 If a student withdraws from a program and is allowed to start again at the second payment period or later, cumulative grades from the previous completed payment period will be included in SAP calculations.